ClicketySplit/build-guides/chapters/12-Reset-TRRS.md

 Installation of the TRRS Jacks are straight forward, insert the component and solder the legs.

-...I like to do things a bit differently:
+Yet; I like to do things a bit differently:

 * Flare each of the legs out 30°.
 This will help keep the component in place.
 * Ensure the component is in line with the slikscreen on the top of the PCB.